aburrell/ocbpy/ocbpy/boundaries/README.md

 There are certain ranges for NB, RCENT, and R that you shouldn’t use that can be found (and explained) in Chisham (2017), doi:10.1002/2016JA023235.
 These ranges are the defaults in OCBoundary.get_next_good_ocb_ind.
 When using these boundaries, remember to cite Chisham (2017).
+From ocbpy version 0.3.0 onward, the SI12, SI13, and WIC files contain uncorrected auroral boundary fits, while the IMAGE file contains DMSP corrected average boundaries for the OCB and EAB.

 AMPERE (amp) File Format
 ------------------------